Sunday, September 13, 2009

 When I posted my expansion draft preview recently, the subject that stirred up the most debate was this one.
 Anyone who's followed MLS for a number of years knows that it's a bit of a mystery.
 When exactly do Generation Adidas players graduate, and what are the criteria?

 Basically, players are supposed to graduate when they no longer need the roster protection that it provides.
 If a player has become a full time starter, then they can easily move up to the senior roster.
 Players can also leave the program without being moved up by being waived (like David Arvizu, for one); in old press releases such instances were still called graduating.
-The general length of the contract and the maximum time in the program seems to be four years, though several players have gotten five (Seth Trembly, Devin Barclay, and I believe Craig Capano, so their injuries may have been a factor).
-That's why I feel Jed Zayner is a lock to graduate after this, his fourth year.
+The general length of the contract and the maximum time in the program seems to be four years, though several players have gotten five (Seth Trembly, Devin Barclay, Jed Zayner, and I believe Craig Capano, so their injuries may have been a factor).

 I've always assumed that it was based on minutes played, and that's a pretty good guideline.
 The interesting thing about this year is that so many GA rookies are getting significant playing time, raising the possibility that many of them could graduate after one year.
 That's what I want to focus on for right now.
 What exactly has it taken in the past for a player to graduate after a single season from GA (or Project-40 as it was formerly known)?